 Review of Hiking the 700km+ Baekdudaegan Ridge Trail Challenge in South Korea

 Before diving in, I believe it’s important for me to define the phrase ‘the Korean way”.
 Although the Baekdudaegan Ridge Trail is a continuous trail that runs for 700+ kilometers, it’s not utilized by the locals as a thru-hiking trail.
-This is in part because the concept of thru-hiking doesn’t really exist in Korea, like it does in the US or Europe.
+This is in part because the concept of thru-hiking doesn’t really exist in Korea, like it does back in the US or Europe.
 There are a number of foreigners and some Koreans who have thru-hiked the Baekdudaegan and written blogs or books about their experience, but this is a near-exclusive foreigner approach to hiking this trail.
-The Koreans instead take on a section based approach.
+If you are interested in learning more about thru-hiking the Baekdudagean, I would recommend you check out Roger Sheperd’s book “BAEKDU DAEGAN: Hiking Korea’s Mountain Spine” available on kindle or his older edition’s paperback version.

 My review will focus on my thoughts on the trail itself and my experiences hiking with the Korean bus companies to complete the challenge.
-It’s not a step by step guide on how to hike the trail, but rather one person’s opinion on an experience that so few foreigners have been able to have – specifically the Korean section approach.
+Its not a step by step guide on how to hike the trail, but rather one person’s opinion on an experience that so few foreigners have been able to have – specifically the section approach.

 Hiking the Baekdudaegan Ridge Trail